 This course will assist students in reviewing fundamental accounting concepts and principles through the use of QuickBooks.
 Students will learn to use QuickBooks to understand and interpret financial statements.
 Students will learn to generate most financial accounting information such as purchase orders, sales invoices, and financial statements.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis is designed to apply advanced techniques by using the OuickBooks software.

 Pre-Requisite: ACCT 121 & CIS 110